Mdhesari/design-patterns/Readme.md

 ## Design Patterns Practice

+Design patterns are mainly solutions for better implementing software entities and solve problems wisely

+    "It is a description or template for how to solve a problem that can be used in many different situations."

+We have 3 types of design patterns :

+1. Creational

+    These design patterns are all about class instantiation.
+This pattern can be further divided into class-creation patterns and object-creational patterns.

+2. Structural

+    These design patterns are all about classes and object composition.

+    Structural design patterns define ways to compose objects to obtain new functionalities.

+3. Behavioral

+    These design patterns are all about communication between objects.

 ### Command

 Sometimes in our application we need some changes by obeying solid principles so what will be the solution?